 CMU Course CreditThe following policies govern Dietrich College undergraduates taking courses elsewhere and requesting that credits for these courses transfer to their Carnegie Mellon University student record.
 Courses taken elsewhere will be reviewed for transfer credit if the course and the institution offering them are of a level and rigor comparable to Carnegie Mellon University.

-Advanced Placement/International Baccalaureate/Cambridge A-Level
+Advanced Placement/International Baccalaureate/Cambridge A-Level and Edexcel

 External Transfer Students

 Once a student enrolls in the university as a degree candidate, he or she may take a maximum of five (5) courses (or their rough unit equivalent) elsewhere and transfer these back for credit toward their CMU degree.
 No courses may be transferred for these courses in the H&SS General Education Program (GenEd):